centreon/centreon-documentation/versioned_docs/version-23.10/administration/parameters/ldap.md

 log in
 - **Template**: can be used to pre-configure the search filters for users on the LDAP directory.
-These filters are used to propose, by default, a search of the MS Active Directory, Okta, or Posix -type directories.
+These filters are used to propose, by default, a search on the MS Active Directory, Okta, or Posix-type directories.

 > Before any import, check the default settings proposed.
 If you have not selected
 > a Model, you will need to define the search filters manually by filling in the